kanangupta/sudoku/README.md

 	0
 	>>

-Read the HTML readme for images.
+Read README.html to see the documented code rather than going through the source ('sudoku.m').

 ####	VI	SUPPORT